Pythonian/fakernaija/.github/ISSUE_TEMPLATE/feature_request.md

 **Additional Context**
 Add any other context or screenshots about the feature request here.
 If this request is related to a specific use case or project, please describe it here.

+**Documentation Update**
+Provide information about the type of update required for the documentation should this feature be implemented.

 **Environment (optional)**
 If relevant, please provide information about your environment: